 City of Wabasha water and sewer services are billed on a monthly basis and bills are due by the 15th of the month.

 - Sewer (Effective 04/1/15): $11.93 per 1000 gallons usage.
 Minimum usage per month is 2,000 gallons.

-- Water (Effective 04/1/2016) minimum 1000 gallons:
+- Water (Effective with May 2019 billing cycle) minimum 1000 gallons:

 Snowbirds – If service is shut off by the city for the winter months only – there will be a $50.00 reconnect fee and payment of the street light fee for each month you were gone when it is turned back on and someone must be present when water is turned back on.